|Pharmacy Regulations 2013|

 Level 2 is the minimum standard expected to demonstrate general compliance with the terms of service.

-For 2018/19, more than 98% of pharmacies completed the screening questionnaire which is consistent with the positive trend in recent years.
+For 2018/19, 98.2% of pharmacies completed the screening questionnaire which is consistent with the positive trend in recent years.
 This should help contractors avoid facing unnecessary monitoring visits.

 PSNC has also developed a short 10 minute podcast on contract monitoring for information.

 Contract monitoring visits